Can a Plant-Based Diet Improve Your Health? Here’s What You Need to Know

 “Only vegans follow it.”

-→ Grains, beans, and local produce are often cheaper than meat.
+Truth: Staples like beans, lentils, rice, and local produce are often cheaper than meat, making plant-based eating affordable for most people.

 Sample One-Day Plant-Based Meal Plan